OldManUmby/DND.SRD.Wiki/pages/12.spellcasting/default.md

 A sphere of negative energy ripples out in a 60-foot* radius sphere from a point within range.
 Each creature in that area must make a Constitution saving throw.
 A target takes 8d6 necrotic damage on a failed save, or half as much damage on a successful one.

-**_At Higher Levels._** When you cast this spell using a spell slot of 7th level or higher, the damage increases by 2d6 for each slot level above 6th.
+**_At Higher Levels_**.
+When you cast this spell using a spell slot of 7th level or higher, the damage increases by 2d6 for each slot level above 6th.

 ##### Clairvoyance